George Furner Langley

 Brigadier George Furner Langley, (1 May 1891 – 24 August 1971) was an Australian soldier who served in both the First and Second World Wars.
 He was also an educationist, and the headmaster of a number of high schools in Victoria.

 Early life

 Langley was born on 1 May 1891 in Port Melbourne.
-He gained a Bachelor of Arts degree from the University of Melbourne and teaching qualifications from Melbourne Teachers' College and taught at Williamstown High School, then at the Mansfield Agricultural High School in Mansfield, Victoria until the outbreak of the First World War.
+He attended Melbourne Continuation School and gained a Bachelor of Arts degree from the University of Melbourne and teaching qualifications from Melbourne Teachers' College and taught at Williamstown High School, then at the Mansfield Agricultural High School in Mansfield, Victoria until the outbreak of the First World War.

 Military career

 First World War

 Langley enlisted as a private in the 21st Battalion and was commissioned as a lieutenant on 24 March 1915.
 After training, the battalion was en route to Gallipoli on 2 September 1915 when the ship on which it was travelling, the Southland, was torpedoed.
 Langley helped with the evacuation of the ship until he collapsed.
 He and his battalion eventually landed at Gallipoli and remained there until evacuation in December.

 After service in the Gallipoli Campaign, Langley was seconded to the Imperial Camel Corps to raise and train the 1st Australian Company, which by December 1916 was one of a number of companies that combined to become the 1st Anzac Battalion.
 In the latter stages of the Sinai and Palestine Campaign, Langley was an officer of the 14th Light Horse Regiment.
 He was awarded a Distinguished Service Order for "skilful leadership and conspicuous gallantry", and was mentioned in despatches four times.